Permission to establish a mission in Fullerton is requested by Rev. Msgr. Leo Fink, pastor of Sacred Heart Church, Allentown. (December 27, 1927)

 The Most Rev. Thomas J. Welsh, Bishop of Allentown, celebrates the Jubilee Mass on Sunday, November 24, 1991.

-Parish offices are renovated and another wing is added to the second floor.
+Parish offices are renovated and the second floor is added.

 St. Elizabeth Regional School celebrates its 50th Anniversary with Sister Bonita Smith, RSM as principal.